monstercode/bots_paradise/README.md

 It supports uploads, which are saved in a folder which is not retrievable from the webserver.
 The root page has a counter to know how many records are saved up to the moment

+The mongo instance is not exposed outside of docker.

 To run it:

 ```docker-compose up -d```